NFJones/audio-to-midi/README.md

   --output OUTPUT, -o OUTPUT
                         The MIDI file to output.
 Default: <infile>.mid --time-window TIME_WINDOW, -t TIME_WINDOW
                         The time span over which to compute the individual FFTs in milliseconds.
   --activation-level ACTIVATION_LEVEL, -a ACTIVATION_LEVEL
                         The amplitude threshold for notes to be added to the MIDI file.
 Must be between 0 and 1.
   --condense, -c        Combine contiguous notes at their average amplitude.
-  --single-note, -s     Only add the loudest note to the MIDI file for a given
+  --single-note, -s     Only add the loudest note to the MIDI file for a given time window.
-                        time span.
+  --note-count NOTE_COUNT, -C NOTE_COUNT
+                        Only add the loudest n notes to the MIDI file for a given time window.
   --no-progress, -n     Don't print the progress bar.
 ```